-Capitalised product development costs are amortised over 3 to 10 years.
-All other development costs are recognised as an expense in the period in which it is as incurred.
+Capitalised product development costs are amortised from 3 to 10 years.
+All other development costs are recognised as expenses in the period in which they are incurred.

 Both the period and method of amortisation are reviewed annually.

 (f) Inventories

 Inventories are stated at the lower of cost and net realisable value.
 Cost, which comprises all costs of purchase and, where applicable, cost of conversion and other costs that have been incurred in bringing the inventories to their present location and condition, is calculated using the weighted average method.
 Net realisable value represents the estimated selling price in the ordinary course of business less the estimated costs of completion and the estimated costs necessary to make the sale.